pkgcore/pychroot/README.rst

     python setup.py test

-A tox config is also provided so it's possible to run tests for all supported versions of python by just calling *tox* in the project's root directory.
-Also, note that mock_ is required for tests if you're using anything less than python 3.3.
+Also, tests for all supported python versions can be run together or individually via tox.
+Note that mock_ is required for tests if you're using anything less than python 3.3.

 Installing
 ==========